ROV TRAINING

 ROV Introductory Course

 The ROV Introductory Course equips participants with essential knowledge of Remotely Operated Vehicles and the offshore environment.
-Whether you’re preparing for advanced ROV Pilot Technician training or simply exploring subsea engineering, this beginner-friendly course provides the technical foundation you need to succeed.
+Whether you’re preparing for advanced ROV Pilot Technician training or simply exploring subsea engineering, this course provides the technical foundation you need to succeed.

 Through classroom modules, hands-on demonstrations, and simulator practice, trainees will understand how ROVs operate, how they are deployed offshore, and what is expected from an offshore ROV technician.